 Chemical burns and injuries can stop you from being able to go about your day-to-day life, sometimes for a long period of time.
 In serious cases, you might have even suffered damage to your nervous system and internal organs, which can have life-changing consequences.

-You can get in touch with a trained legal adviser for free on 0800 234 6438 for a chat about how you can move forward with a claim.
+You can get in touch with a trained legal adviser for free on 0800 234 6438 for a chat about the claims process and how you can move forward with your personal injury claim.

-If your employer has not followed these health and safety rules, you might be able to make a claim to recover the costs of your injury.
+If your employer has not followed these health and safety rules, you might be able to claim chemical burn injury compensation to recover the costs of your injury.

 Below, we’ve given some examples of industries which can sometimes lead to chemical burns and injuries:

 Agricultural work often involves daily use of pesticides and fertilisers, which may put a farm worker at risk of injury.
 If you’re an agricultural employee, you may also be at risk of inhaling exhaust fumes from machinery.
 Read more about making a farm accident claim.

 Industrial cleaning products are used in many industries.
 As with any harsh chemicals, they should come with warning labels and instructions for use.
 Often, the corrosive cleaning products used can result in skin allergies, severe burns and asthma.

 Manufacturing and engineering work often requires the use of adhesive and paints, which could be harmful if they come into contact with your skin.
 Also, exposure to fumes from soldering and welding can lead to long-term respiratory problems.
 Find out more about making factory accident claims.

 A chemical burn is a type of burn that results from exposure to chemicals.
 The most common types of chemical burns are acid burns, solvent burns and oxidising chemical burns.